-In the rest of Asia, SUEZ has started its journey since 1953 with presence in Indonesia, Vietnam, Thailand, Malaysia, the Philippines, Singapore, Japan, etc. We are committed to helping authorities and industrial clients develop smart and reliable solutions to best manage water and waste in Singapore, the Philippines, Vietnam, Thailand and more.
+In the rest of Asia, SUEZ has started its journey in Southeast Asia since 1953.
+We build our first water and wastewater treatment plants in Indonesia, committed to helping authorities and industrial clients develop smart and reliable solutions to best manage water and waste in Singapore, the Philippines, Vietnam, Thailand and more.

-Sustainable resource management is important everywhere.
-But in China, it is critical.
+Sustainable resource management is important and in China, it is critical.
 SUEZ was one of the first foreign enterprises to invest in China.
-Our presence in China for more than 45 years makes SUEZ a preferred partner in helping authorities and industrial clients develop innovative solutions for climate change and sustainable resource management.
+Our presence and milestones achieved in China for more than 45 years makes SUEZ a preferred partner in helping authorities and industrial clients develop innovative solutions for climate change and sustainable resource management.

-Today SUEZ has more than 70 projects based on partnerships with local authorities and companies spanning Mainland China, Hong Kong, Macau and Taiwan, with over 32 million people benefiting from our water and waste services.
+SUEZ has more than 40 projects based on partnerships with local authorities and companies in China, with over 20 million people benefiting from our water and waste services.
 We are recognized as one of the most influential and benchmarking environmental companies in the industry.

 Moreover, China’s environmental resource concerns are unique on its own, and we venture beyond and not rely on imported technologies from abroad to address them all.
-Since 2003, SUEZ has developed four R&D centres specialised in municipal and industrial water treatment, waste treatment in Shanghai, Chongqing and Beijing designed to develop solutions that are tailor-made for local needs.
+Since 2003, SUEZ has developed R&D centres specialised in municipal and industrial water treatment, waste treatment in Shanghai, Chongqing and Beijing designed to develop solutions that are tailor-made for local needs.

 1975: SUEZ entered the China water market through Degrémont